£0.00

 Outfit carries less social weight and provides the ground for personal fashion style and self-expression.

-Although Attire is made of Clothing and Garments, these terminologies represent different concepts within the fashion ecosystem.
+Although attire is made of Clothing and Garments, these terminologies represent different concepts within the fashion ecosystem.
 [5]

 Clothing is a broad term that encompasses all kinds of clothes designed to cover the human body.

-Garment describes a single piece of clothing, such as a dress or a suit, without the connotations of a complete Attire or Outfit.
+Garment describes a single piece of clothing, such as a dress or a suit, without the connotations of a complete attire or Outfit.

-On the other hand, Attire amalgamates aesthetics, functionality, and social signalling into a singular ensemble of clothes to convey a role in the social context and collective meanings.
+On the other hand, attire amalgamates aesthetics, functionality, and social signalling into a singular ensemble of clothes to convey a role in the social context and collective meanings.

-In the case of Attire, each garment, footwear, and accessory has silhouettes, patterns, colours, and materials that convey a specific message and role.
+In the case of attire, each garment, footwear, and accessory has silhouettes, patterns, colours, and materials that convey a specific message and role.

 • Formal Attire